 Today, we are going to be talking all about online business in changing times.

-Paddy McGill will give us some tips about what you can do, whether you are already online and you want to grow in this space, or if you don’t yet have an online business.
-If you don’t have products or services of your own to sell, there are still ways that you can make the most of this online opportunity.
+Paddy McGill will give us some tips about what you can do to make money online (whether you are already online and you want to grow in this space, or if you don’t yet have an online business).

 - Paddy on Linkedin